StingraySoftware/HENDRICS/docs/scripts/cli.rst

                             indicates the ratio between step step and `chunk_length`
-      --norm NORM           Choose between fvar, excvar and norm_excvar normalization, referring to Fvar, excess variance and normalized excess variance respectively (see Vaughan
+      --norm NORM           Choose between fvar, excvar and norm_excvar normalization, referring to Fvar, excess variance, and normalized excess variance respectively (see Vaughan
                             et al. 2003 for details).
       --loglevel LOGLEVEL   use given logging level (one between INFO, WARNING,